-To declare an external filter to a database, use the DECLARE FILTER statement.
-For example, the following statement declares the filter, SAMPLE:
+To declare an external filter to a database, use the declare filter statement.
+For example, the following statement declares the filter, sample:

-'''

-EXEC SQL

 DECLARE FILTER SAMPLE

 INPUT_TYPE -1 OUTPUT_TYPE -2

 ENTRY_POINT 'FilterFunction'

-MODULE_NAME 'filter.dll';
+MODULE_NAME 'filter.dll'; '''

-'''

 In the example, the input sub-type of the filter is defined as -1 and its output sub-type as -2.
 In this example, INPUT_TYPE specifies lowercase text and OUTPUT_TYPE specifies uppercase text.
 The purpose of filter, SAMPLE, therefore, is to translate Blob data from lowercase text to uppercase text.